-As highlighted in this Private Placement Memorandum ("Memorandum"), equity investors purchase shares directly in Iroquois Valley REIT.
+As highlighted in this Private Placement Memorandum ("Memorandum"), investors may purchase promissory notes ("Notes") issued by Iroquois Valley LLC (the "Offering").
 Iroquois Valley REIT owns 99% of Iroquois Valley LLC, the operating entity that owns the assets.
 The other 1% of Iroquois Valley LLC is owned by Iroquois Valley TRS, a taxable REIT subsidiary that was incorporated to maintain Iroquois Valley LLC's partnership tax status and to provide the Company with the ability to provide additional services or management that the Company would not otherwise be permitted to provide as a REIT pursuant to the Code.
 As of this Offering there was no activity within Iroquois Valley TRS.
-Iroquois Valley REIT owns 100% of Iroquois Valley TRS, therefore Iroquois Valley REIT owns 100% of Iroquois Valley TRS.
+Iroquois Valley REIT owns 100% of Iroquois Valley TRS, therefore Iroquois Valley REIT owns 100% of Iroquois Valley LLC and the assets.